 During the next period the principal grimly rushed into class again.
 He summoned three students from the classroom.
 “We couldn’t imagine what was going on,” wrote Emery in her book, Salt Water Farm: Memoir of a Place on Great Bay.

-It was later that day the children of Navy men and fishermen heard the news by word of mouth.
-Dorothy found out from them at recess that the Squalus had gone down, and that the children called out of class all had fathers trapped at the bottom of the ocean.
+At recess, Dorothy found out from the children of Navy men and fishermen that the Squalus had gone down.
+The children called out of class all had fathers trapped at the bottom of the ocean.
 Classes were called off for the rest of the day.

 The ‘Dreaded Hour’ Arrives